 At North Park we set high expectations for our students and staff.
-In the 2017-18 school year a team of teachers, administrators and parents developed our new STUDENT HANDBOOK as a resource for parents, teachers and students.
+A team of teachers, administrators and parents developed our Student Handbook as a resource for parents, teachers and students.
 It includes an outline of expectations concerning behaviour, dress code, attendance, assessments and exams procedures.
-Parents and students can access the handbook on our school website.
+Parents and students can access the handbook on our school website at granderie.ca/schools/npcvs

-SCHOOL MISSION STATEMENT
+NORTH PARK COLLEGIATE & VOCATIONAL SCHOOL MISSION STATEMENT

 NPC is a school community dedicated to learning, growing, and caring.
 We hold the following to be true: